RebeccaSalles/CorrTrack/README.md

    `CORR_VAL` controls validation for CorrTrack main/comparison runs, while `CORR_VAL_OPTIM` controls validation during hyper-parameter search only.
    `TRACK_MIN_DIST` controls min-distance bookkeeping (`pair_min_dist` / `recall_min`) for brute-force/main/compare stages.
    Hyper-parameter search always forces `TRACK_MIN_DIST=False`.
+   `ARTIFACT_MODE` controls when run artifacts are flushed to disk:
+   - `iterative`: append after each iteration
+   - `final`: keep in memory and write once at the end
+   - `buffered`: keep a bounded in-memory buffer and flush when `ARTIFACT_BUFFER_MAX_ROWS` is reached

+   `ARTIFACT_BUFFER_MAX_ROWS` is a row-count threshold used only in `buffered` mode.
+Lower it to reduce peak memory; raise it to reduce flush frequency.

+   Hyper-parameter search has an additional optimizer-only fast path: when `RECALL_BY_WINDOW=True` and `CORR_VAL_OPTIM=False`, CorrTrack trials are compared online against brute-force ground truth instead of writing trial `_correlated.csv` artifacts.
+In that mode, exact overall metrics are still reported, `recall_pos` / `recall_neg` are exact BF-sign-stratified recall values, and signed precision/F1 metrics are reported as `nan`.

    Execution mode is derived from the per-phase flags above: if any of `PARALLEL_*` is `True`, the run uses threads; otherwise it is sequential.
 You can override these values per run with CLI flags, or swap the file via `--exec-param-config`.
 Output location (`RESULT_FOLDER`) lives in the dataset config and can be overridden with `--result-folder`.